-Salmon smolts tend to move in two peak times during the spring smolt run.
-The peaks of the smolt run on the Dungarvon River occurred on May 8 and 19th and on May 6 and 19, 2006 for the Cains River.
-This year we tagged 1381 smolts on the Cains and 1711 smolts on the Dungarvon River.
-We estimated that 98,000 smolts moved from the Cains River and 48,000 smolts moved from the Dungarvon River downstream to the ocean in the spring of 2006.
-The Cains river smolt production was higher in 2006 than 2002-2004, but the Dungarvon River was slightly lower than 2005 (Table 1).
-Of the tagged fish 14 smolts from the Cains and 73 from the Dungarvon River were later recaptured at the trap net near the estuary at Millerton.
-We estimated a total smolt production of 1.3 million smolts in the Southwest Miramichi, up from the past four years.
-In addition, 0.5% of the Cains, 5% of the Dungarvon and 2% of the Southwest Miramichi smolt run was comprised of salmon smolts with clipped adipose fins which were stocked by MSA a few years earlier.
+The peak of the smolt run occurred on May 21st for both the Cains and Dungarvon Rivers.
+This year we tagged 859 smolts on the Cains and 2718 smolts on the Dungarvon River.
+We estimated that 70,000 smolts moved from the Dungarvon River and 56,000 from the Cains River downstream to the ocean in the spring of 2007.
+The smolt production on the Dungarvon River in 2007 was the highest ever recorded in the past 6 years, 48,000, exceeding the target production of 3.0 smolts per 100m2 of habitat (Table 1).
+Of the tagged fish 27 smolts from the Cains and 58 from the Dungarvon River were later recaptured at the trap net near the estuary at Millerton.
+We estimated a total smolt production of 1.34 million smolts in the Southwest Miramichi, the highest in the past five years.
+In addition, 0.5% of the Cains, 7.7% of the Dungarvon and 0.5% of the Southwest Miramichi smolt runs were comprised of salmon smolts with clipped adipose fins which were stocked by MSA a few years earlier.